failsafe-go/failsafe-go.dev/bulkhead.md

 ## Event Listeners

-A [Bulkhead] can notify you with an [ExecutionEvent] when a rate limit has been exceeded by an execution attempt:
+A [Bulkhead] can notify you with an [ExecutionEvent] when the bulkhead is full:

 ```go
 builder.OnBulkheadFull(func(e failsafe.ExecutionEvent[any]) {